-Papyrus 72 Replica – 1 & 2 Peter, Framed Shadow Box Display
+Papyrus 72 Replica – 1 & 2 Peter,

-This listing is for a carefully produced modern replica of Papyrus Bodmer VII–IX (𝔓72), preserving an early Christian codex opening containing:
+Carefully produced modern replica of Papyrus Bodmer VII–IX (𝔓72), preserving an early Christian codex opening containing:

 These are facing pages, reproduced together as they would have appeared when the codex was opened.